project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 **Description of Parameters**

-Node_ID: The name of the framework as provided by the organization
+Node_ID: Identifier of the framework category

 VersionKey: Identifies the version of changed Category